Family Fire Safety: A 5-Step Guide for Parents

-You might also want to install Notion sensors near your fire alarms.
-In the event that you aren’t home when a fire alarm is detected, Notion will send an alert to your phone so you can take action from wherever you are.
+You might also want to install Notion sensors near your smoke detectors.
+In the event that you aren’t home when a fire is detected by your smoke detector, Notion will detect the sounding smoke alarm and send an alert to your phone so you can take action from wherever you are.

 This can make date night much less stressful knowing that your kids and babysitter are safe!